Welcome

 This article has covered the following key knowledge points:

-- Where the 'but for' test is difficult to apply due to multiple potential causes, the 'material contribution to harm' test (Bonnington Castings) may establish factual causation if the breach made a more than negligible contribution.
+• Where the 'but for' test is difficult to apply due to cumulative causes, the 'material contribution to harm' test (Bonnington Castings) may establish factual causation if the breach made a more than negligible contribution.

-- In exceptional cases of scientific uncertainty (like mesothelioma), demonstrating a 'material increase in risk' (Fairchild) can establish factual causation.
+• In exceptional cases of scientific uncertainty concerning mesothelioma, demonstrating a 'material increase in risk' (Fairchild) can establish factual causation; s.
+3 Compensation Act 2006 restores joint and several liability for mesothelioma.

-- Legal causation (remoteness) limits liability to damage of a reasonably foreseeable type (The Wagon Mound (No 1)).
+• Legal causation (remoteness) limits liability to damage of a reasonably foreseeable type (The Wagon Mound (No 1)), but the extent and manner of harm need not be foreseeable.

-- The 'egg-shell skull' rule makes defendants liable for the full extent of harm, even if unforeseeably severe due to the claimant's vulnerability.
+• The 'egg-shell skull' rule makes defendants liable for the full extent of harm, even if unforeseeably severe due to the claimant's vulnerability; it can also apply to certain financial vulnerabilities.

-- A novus actus interveniens (new intervening act) by the claimant, a third party, or nature can break the chain of causation if it is sufficiently independent and unforeseeable.
+• A novus actus interveniens by the claimant, a third party, or nature can break the chain of causation if it is sufficiently independent and unforeseeable; ordinary negligent medical treatment rarely does so.

-- Cases involving consecutive causes (Baker, Jobling) require careful analysis of whether the second event affects the liability stemming from the first tortious act.
+• Cases involving consecutive causes (Performance Cars, Baker, Jobling) require careful analysis of whether the second event is a tort or a vicissitude of life.

 Key Terms and Concepts